ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 ## Introduction

 This repository contains files and information required to sync the tasks from Microsoft Planner to an Excel file stored in SharePoint, which can then be read by Power BI; so in simple terms it provides an automatic sync between Planner and Power BI.
-You can watch the youtube video of it at https://youtu.be/-U1Nnj95VMo
+The flow has been updated a couple of times and so you need to watch both the original video @ https://youtu.be/-U1Nnj95VMo and then follow it up with https://youtu.be/82aYZBKiwoA

 The following files are included in this github